 Sousan has delivered talks and facilitated leadership trainings for international audiences from the business and nonprofit worlds, for government and religious leaders, tribal chiefs, conflict resolution experts, as well as civil society actors, both independently and as an Associate at Cambridge Leadership Associates.
 She is equally comfortable facilitating meaningful conversations and processes in mud huts, in religious sanctuaries, as she is in corporate settings.

 A global citizen with feet planted in diverse worlds and disciplines, Sousan has command of a vast and unique field of experience.
-As a young woman, she studied international economic development and cultural anthropology, her earlier research focused on culturally appropriate and gender sensitive poverty alleviation strategies in non-Western contexts.
+Early in her career, she studied international economic development and cultural anthropology, focusing on culturally appropriate and gender sensitive poverty alleviation strategies in non-Western contexts.
 Beginning in the early 1980s, she traveled to Bangladesh and India to research BRAC, Grameen Bank, and other micro-lending enterprises and methods of income generation for the poorest of poor, mostly women and children.